Aspie96/blog/content/posts/free_software.md

 In order to exercise software freedom, a user needs to be allowed, by the rightholders of the program, to do so, trough a *license* (which is a synonym of "authorization" and of "permission").

 Free software licenses are *public licenses* (permissions given to anyone that receives a copy of the program) and are written as reusable documents.
-In principle, it's possible for anyone to write one's own license, but it's strongly recommended to stick to a well-known one instead, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).
+In principle, anyone could write one's own license, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 A license can come at certain *conditions*, meaning that it only applies as long as long as they are followed.
 Most licenses have at least some conditions (or fail to allow certain activities).
 Some conditions or restrictions are considered permissible in a free software license.